DPlayer234/houston-tools/libs/README.md

 ## `azur_lane`

 Partial data model for Azur Lane game data.
 This is essentially the data the Azur Lane Data Collector collects.

+## `bson_model`

+Provides a typed interface to create filters, updates, and sorts for MongoDB BSON documents via a derive macro.

 ## `houston_cmd`